Trump ex-adviser Bannon convicted of contempt of U.S. Congress | Law-Order

 Steve Bannon, a key associate of former President Donald Trump and an influential figure on the American right, was convicted on Friday of contempt of Congress for defying a subpoena from the committee investigating last year's attack on the U.S. Capitol, a major victory for the Democratic-led panel.
 A jury found Bannon, 68, guilty of two misdemeanor counts for refusing to provide testimony or documents to the House of Representatives select committee as it scrutinizes the Jan.
 6, 2021, rampage by Trump supporters who tried to upend the results of the 2020 presidential election.

-Each contempt of Congress count is punishable by 30 days to one year behind bars, as well as a fine of $100 to $100,000.
-U.S. District Judge Carl Nichols set a sentencing date of Oct.
-21. The verdict by the jury of eight men and four women, after less than three hours of deliberations, marked the first successful prosecution for contempt of Congress since 1974, when a judge found G. Gordon Liddy, a conspirator in the Watergate scandal that prompted President Richard Nixon's resignation, guilty.
+Each count is punishable by 30 days to one year behind bars and a fine of $100 to $100,000.
+U.S. District Judge Carl Nichols set an Oct.
+21 sentencing date.
+The verdict by the jury of eight men and four women, after less than three hours of deliberations, marked the first successful prosecution for contempt of Congress since 1974, when a judge found G. Gordon Liddy, a conspirator in the Watergate scandal that prompted President Richard Nixon's resignation, guilty.

 Prosecutor Molly Gaston told jurors the attack represented a "dark day" for America, adding: "There is nothing political about finding out why Jan.
 6 happened and making sure it never happens again."
 Evan Corcoran, one of Bannon's attorneys, told jurors, "The question is, 'Why?
 Why was Steve Bannon singled out?"

+After the verdict, David Schoen, one of Bannon's attorneys, promised his client will have "a bullet-proof appeal."
+The judge limited the scope of the case Bannon's team could present.
+Bannon was barred from arguing that he believed his communications with Trump were subject to a legal doctrine called executive privilege that can keep certain presidential communications confidential and was prohibited from arguing he relied on legal advice from an attorney in refusing to comply.

 The trial featured two days of testimony.
 Prosecutors questioned only two witnesses.
 The defense called none.
-The conviction may strengthen the committee's position as it seeks to secure testimony and documents from others in Trump's orbit.
-Trump last year asked his associates not to cooperate with the committee, accusing it of trying to hurt him politically, and several of them rebuffed the panel.
+The conviction may strengthen the committee's position as it seeks testimony and documents from others in Trump's orbit.
+Trump last year asked his associates not to cooperate, accusing the committee of trying to hurt him politically.
+Several rebuffed the panel.

-Another former Trump adviser, Peter Navarro, was separately was charged with contempt of Congress in June for refusing to appear for a committee deposition.
+Another former Trump adviser, Peter Navarro, was charged with contempt of Congress in June for refusing to appear for a committee deposition.
 Navarro's trial is scheduled for November.
-The Justice Department opted not to charge two other Trump associates, Mark Meadows and Daniel Scavino, for defying the committee despite a House vote recommending it.
-Unlike Bannon, Meadows turned over some communications to the committee.
+The Justice Department opted not to charge Trump associates Mark Meadows and Daniel Scavino for defying the committee despite a House vote recommending it.

-The committee could make multiple referrals to the Justice Department seeking criminal charges against Trump himself, according to its vice chair Liz Cheney.
-SPURNED DEADLINES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)